kgatman/datascience/README.md

 <br>
 <br>

+!!! info
+    * Main portfolio site will be found [here](https://kgatman.github.io/)
+    * Still a work in progress....

 #### Why
 I'm just holding myself accountable.
 I'm not trying to ammase any kind of fame😎....but imagine if I was😃